Website designed & maintained by Sahara Music © 2018

 Sahara received an email from CelticTV in New York requesting a video for webcast.
 They decided to stage another concert in Melbourne this time at the Malthouse Theatre.
 Using their telemarketing skills from previous jobs Trish and Dave got on the phone and raised enough sponsorship money to cover the cost of filming 'Sahara Live @ The Malthouse' .
 This video became popular on Celtic TV being requested on several occasions.
 The audio from the concert was the stereo live feed from the mixing desk to the camera, no second takes and no remixing in the studio afterwards.
 In the weeks following the concert it took a lot of persuading from varying sources to convince Trish and Dave to release this live mix on CD resulting in the unplanned Sahara 'Live @ The Malthouse' CD .
 Both 'Vision' and ‘ Sahara Live at the Malthouse’ made it into many play lists here and internationally and received great reviews with high ratings in major publications.
 Sahara was requested to compose an original soundtrack for the ABC TV Australian Story ' A Track Winding Back' which received the United Nations Media Peace Award.

 Trish and Dave knew that the only way forward was to bring their concert on tour.
 For the greater part of 2000 to 2007 they spent most of the year in their old car on the many long roads through the kaleidoscopic Australian landscape, enjoying the opportunity of meeting with locals after the shows and discussing everything under the sun!!
 It was so educational witnessing at first-

-Over the last few years Sahara has released two new studio albums 'There is this place I go' and 'See all that's before me'.
+In the last few years Sahara has released two new studio albums 'There is this place I go' and 'See all that's before me' along with their rock single ‘Only This World’ and the latest single ‘Hope in Everything’.
 Trish and Dave have a few hundred compositions to their name and are still writing.